inverseswirl/ShriyaDhar_T1A3/README.md

 2. User can view the Inventory using **Display Inventory option**.
 If the user wants to add the sold units and update quantity, he can use the **Add Sold units & Update Quantity option**.

-3. Once the user has added sold units, he can calculate sales and view the sales using the Calculate sales option.
-He will also be able to obtain cumulative sales.
-User will be provided with a note guide at the bottom of the table to add sold units once the sales have been checked to get the updated sales for the next day.
+3. Once the user has added sold units, he can obtain sales and view the sales using the **Sales option**.
+He will also be able to obtain **cumulative sales**.

+4. If the user wishes to obtain the top-selling product, he can choose the **option 5 - Top selling product**.

-4. This way users can continuously update quantity, or replenish the stock or find sales for the units sold.
+5. This way users can continuously update quantity, or replenish the stock or obtain sales or top-selling product for the units sold.

-5. If a user tries to calculate sales before adding sold units, he will be prompted with a message - **"Please Add Sold units before calculating sales"**.
+6. If a user tries to obtain sales or check top-selling product before adding sold units, he will be prompted with a message that says **"Add Sold units before obtaining sales or top selling product**.

 ### **Installation**